vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Oct 18 02:31:08 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sat Oct 19 02:22:05 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER